DomSimon/PassiveDeviceLocalization/README.md

 Way of finding the best Parameters via Terminal:
 ----------------------------------------------------------------
 Adjust tg_findparam.py for a fitting purpose.
-If nothing is changed, the script calculates alls 25536 combinations.
+If nothing is changed, the script calculates all 25536 combinations.
 Averages are calculated and saved to results_iteration_sorted.csv This table can then be sorted and searched by the user accordingly to the users priorities.